ivantm24/3-2/3-2/README.txt

 will be three CPU players and you.
 The message window will also indicate each player’s activities.
 When a player wins the system will indicate the game has ended.

-//HOW TO COMPILE THE GAME--
-////////////////////////////////

-To compile the game from source use the following command four times to compile the packages in the indicated order:

-    javac PACKAGE_NAME/*.java

-    Where “PACKAGE_NAME” is the name of the package, make sure you compile the packages in the order indicated below:

-    1.  _3_2Game
-    2.  _3_2Game_client
-    3.  _3_2Game_server
-    4.  _3_2Game_DesktopGUI

-    After this the game should be ready to play.